 Anytime you choose to pop a joint (toes, neck, knuckles, etc.), you are most likely forcing out nitrogen bubbles that naturally form between the bones.
 Compressing the nitrogen releases gas and causes a cracking sound.

-You may have been told that cracking your knuckles would enlarge your fingers or cause arthritis, but that simply isn’t true.
+You may have heard the old wives’ tale that cracking your knuckles would enlarge your fingers or cause arthritis, but that simply isn’t true.
 Arthritis occurs naturally, although it does tend to run in families.

 2. Tendons Rubbing

 Sometimes, a snapping sound coming from your body is nothing more than your tendons rolling over your bones.
 It might mean that you are exercising a part of your body that doesn’t usually move a lot.
 With a little gentle stretching, the sound should subside.
 It’s a good idea to stretch your muscles every morning and evening, paying special attention to areas that seem a little tight or noisy.

 It may not be flattering but think of your body as a door with hinges everywhere.
 To function smoothly and quietly, the door’s hinges must be properly lubricated.
 In turn, the hinges can only be lubricated if the door is opened often enough to spread the lubricant.
 Your body’s muscle tendons and joints are surrounded by lubricant called synovial fluid, but a lack of movement means the lubricant stays in one place.
 This results in your hinges “creaking”, particularly after long periods of rest or inactivity.
 Make sure you are sleeping comfortably at night to help your joints fully relax.

 Like anything else in life, your body’s cartilage wears down over time.
 Unfortunately, that might mean your bones are grinding together.
 Or, it might simply mean that the rough spots of the cartilage are rubbing together and creating a squeaking noise.